sleepingkingstudios/rspec-sleeping_king_studios/DEVELOPMENT.md

 ### Features - Quality of Life

-- Implement Toolbelt concerns (defines #tools for example groups and examples).
 - Add 'should have class reader/writer/property' shared examples.
 - Add 'should have private reader/writer/property' shared examples.